Businesses Forget. We Codify.

 Each Playbook section has a named owner within your business, typically a senior operator or team lead, not the founder.
 The owner is responsible for keeping that section current.

-Expansive EDGE remains available on a light retainer for ongoing support, but the Playbook is yours and the maintenance is owned in-house.
+Expansive EDGE remains available on a light retainer for ongoing support, but the hub is yours and the maintenance is owned in-house.

 Ready to build your Playbook?